Why does Singing Sound Better in the Shower?

 However, there is more than just acoustics at play here.
 It’s no coincidence that in the same space that you allow yourself to be naked and vulnerable with your self-image, that you are capable of singing with such freedom.
 In this environment, you aren’t competing to satisfy someone else’s taste in what they like to look at, just like you aren’t competing to satisfy someone else’s taste in what they like to listen to!

 If singing in the shower truly satisfies your thirst for vocal performance.
 Don’t change a thing!
 Enjoy your voice and sing as dynamically as you can, for as long as you can.
 If, on the other hand, you have a desire to experience the risk/reward of being vocally naked to the world, then spending time EVERY day practicing in the Vocal Gym (training your voice) will help you bridge your shower-singing skills on to the stage.
-If you’re not sure where to begin, download the THROGA App to explore free exercises or reach out to a vocal coach and start asking questions.
+If you’re not sure where to begin, download the Throga App to explore free exercises or reach out to a Certified Throga Instructor and start asking questions.